 Many individuals involved in a lawsuit realize at one point or another that they need the guidance of a lawyer for family law.
 The court system is complex, involving state procedural rules, local procedural rules, and statutes.
 In addition, each decision-maker has their practices and preferences.

-Our court system does not provide room for a "do-over" if you are unhappy with your first trip through nor does it give much leniency if a lay person (non-attorney) lacks an understanding of the controlling rules or law.
-A small, inadvertent error on the part of a lay person can be fatal to the success of a case.
+Our court system does not provide room for a "do-over" if you are unhappy with your first trip through.
+Moreover, it doesn't give much leniency if a layperson (non-attorney) lacks an understanding of the controlling rules or law.
+For example, a small, inadvertent error on the part of a layperson can be fatal to the success of a case.

-For those reasons, its is not a surprise that many individuals decide to turn to an expert, an attorney, for guidance, advice and an education on the law as it relates to their case.
-Once the decision to seek out an attorney is made, many individuals do not know where to begin or even select an attorney.
+For those reasons, it is not a surprise that many individuals decide to turn to an expert.
+They reach out to a lawyer for family law, for guidance, advice, and education on the law related to their case.
+Once deciding to seek out an attorney, many individuals do not know where to begin or even select an attorney.

-The information above is general: we recommend that you consult an attorney regarding your specific circumstances.
-The content of this information is not meant to be considered as legal advice or a substitute for legal representation.
+The information above is general: we recommend consulting an attorney regarding your specific circumstances.
+The content of this information does not serve as legal advice or a substitute for legal representation.